microsoft/react-native-test-app/CONTRIBUTING.md

 > - Fix #2

 Make sure you're on latest `trunk`, then run
-`yarn release-notes <last version> <this version>` to get a list of user-facing changes.
+`node --run release-notes -- <last version> <this version>` to get a list of user-facing changes.
 You will likely need to prune and rewrite some of these entries.

 <!-- References -->